The Chamber (game show): Main game

-Before entering the Chamber, the contestant was offered a $500 buyout to leave the game, which nobody took.
+Before entering the Chamber, the contestant was offered a $500 buyout to leave the game.
 To begin, the contestant was strapped into a chair, arms raised over the head.
 During the pre-game setup, a computer would choose whether the contestant would play against the "hot" or "cold" chamber.

 Rules

 Each player's goal was to answer as many questions, and to last in the chamber as long as possible.
 The player would be said to have won if they remained in the chamber, correctly answering questions through all seven rounds.
 Otherwise, the game could end in any of the following ways: